-Our Asset and Design team is responsible for the asset management, design and documentation for all new infrastructure within the road reserve, including parking restrictions, signs and line-marking and traffic management.
+Our Asset and Design services are responsible for the asset management, design and documentation for all new infrastructure within the road reserve, including parking restrictions, signs and linemarking and traffic management.

 In 2016/17, the City saw significant achievements in this area including the implementation of Asset Management and Capital Works Plans, approval for a 40 kilometre per hour (km/h) speed zone trial in south Vincent and upgrades to several park facilities.